 Non-Canadian students studying at U of T are able to work in Canada and gain valuable global experience while studying.
 After graduation, international students also have the opportunity to stay and work in Canada for up to three years.
 This means that graduates can choose to bring home what they learned in Toronto or stay in Canada for three more years to continue to grow their global careers.
-And our students have the valuable skills and qualities for the modern economy -- U of T graduates were recently ranked top 10 in the world for their global employability.
+And our students have the valuable skills and qualities for the modern economy -- U of T grads rank among the top in the world for their global employability.

 The University of Toronto welcomes students from across the United States.
 Whether you're from Alabama or Wyoming, you'll find a vibrant and welcoming community at U of T.

 Major in Human Geography and a double minor in Geographic Information Systems and Linguistics